chris-mastic/LATSInternalApi/README.md

 CORS:

+    N.B.: Use Invoke-WebRequest -Uri <"http://127.0.0.1:5000/api/login"> -Method OPTIONS to see the allowed request methods on Windows or curl -X OPTIONS <"http://127.0.0.1:5000/api/login"> -i on normal computers

     1. Same Origin Policy:
         This is a default security measure in browsers that restricts how scripts from one origin interact with resoureces from another origin (cross-origin)l
         In the SOP context, we consider two URLs to be of the same origin if they have the same scheme (http, https), domain, and port number (if the URL